ChengMingLiew/Catenary-Modelling-of-Electrical-Wires/README.md

 lidar_df = spark.read.parquet(f'lidar_cable/lidar_cable_points_{difficulty[choose_difficulty]}.parquet')
 ```

 The difficulty of the parquet files chosen is currently set at random.
-However, by changing the choose_difficulty variable from 0 to 3, we are able to choose which difficulty we desire.
+However, by changing the 'choose_difficulty' variable between 0 and 3, we are able to choose which difficulty we desire.
 Then by running the Jupyter notebook 'finding_catenary' we will be able to get the best catenary models for the wires that are found in the datasets.

 # Steps to the Algorithm
 ### DBSCAN Algorithm